Androgen

 Androgens increase in both males and females during puberty.
 The major androgen in males is testosterone.
 Dihydrotestosterone (DHT) and androstenedione are of equal importance in male development.
 DHT in utero causes differentiation of the penis, scrotum and prostate.
 In adulthood, DHT contributes to balding, prostate growth, and sebaceous gland activity.

 Although androgens are commonly thought of only as male sex hormones, females also have them, but at lower levels: they function in libido and sexual arousal.
-Androgens are the precursors to estrogens in both men and women.
+Androgens are the precursors to estrogens in all humans.

 In addition to their role as natural hormones, androgens are used as medications; for information on androgens as medications, see the androgen replacement therapy and anabolic steroid articles.

 Types and examples

 The main subset of androgens, known as adrenal androgens, is composed of 19-carbon steroids synthesized in the zona reticularis, the innermost layer of the adrenal cortex.
 Adrenal androgens function as weak steroids (though some are precursors), and the subset includes dehydroepiandrosterone (DHEA), dehydroepiandrosterone sulfate (DHEA-S), androstenedione (A4), and androstenediol (A5).